zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 \newcommand{\sumTfloor}{\sum_{t = 1}^{\floor{\tau T}}}
 \newcommand{\sumTfloort}{\sum_{t = \floor{\tau T + 1}}^{T}}
 \newcommand{\rank}[1]{\operatorname{rank} #1 }
+\newcommand{\gt}{>}
+\newcommand{\lt}{<}

 We begin by providing a broad overview of the literature thus far.

-## Exact Factor Models
+## Empirical Motivation

-A factor model for a $T \times N$ panel of time series $X$ assumes that $X$ is generated from lower dimensional factor structure:
+A factor model for a $T \times N$ panel of time series $X$ assumes that $X$ is generated from lower dimensional "factor structure":

 $$
+\begin{aligned}
 X_{it} = \lambda_{it}' F_t + e_{it} \\
 X_t = \Lambda_t F_t + e_t \\
 X = F \Lambda' + \mathbf{e}.
+\end{aligned}
+$$ which correspond to the individual, time based, and whole panel representations respectively, and are equivalent.

+There are broadly two motivations for the use of factor models in environments with both a large number of cross sectional units and large number of observations.
+The first is that factor models correspond to the "factor structure" model assumption, where it is implicitly assumed that there exists a small number of true latent factors which propagate throughout the data.
+Such a motivation is popular in economics for interpretative purposes, as these true latent factorsc an be interpreted as

+## Exact Factor Models

+A factor model for a $T \times N$ panel of time series $X$ assumes that $X$ is generated from lower dimensional "factor structure":

+$$
+\begin{aligned}
+X_{it} &= \lambda_{it}' F_t + e_{it} \\
+X_t &= \Lambda_t F_t + e_t \\
+X &= F \Lambda' + \mathbf{e}.
+\end{aligned}
-$$ which correspond to the individual, time slice, and whole panel representations respectively.
+$$ which correspond to the individual, time based, and whole panel representations respectively, and are equivalent.

+The first representation is useful for analysing idiosyncratic disturbances, the second is useful for analysing changes that are common across the entire cross section, and the third is useful for splitting the entire panel into different time based subsamples.

 An exact factor model assumes that the idiosyncratic shocks $e_{it}$ do not have any serial correlation or cross sectional correlation, a strict assumption that is unrealistic for empirical applications.

 ## Approximate Factor Models

 The *exact* factor model can be subsequently loosened to an *approximate* factor model, in the sense that the idiosyncratic shocks are now allowed to have a limited degree of serial and cross sectional correlation.
+A precise definition of this degree is provided by @bai_determining_2002 and @bai_inferential_2003.

 An approximate factor model has the *static* representation if the factors $F_t$ can only affect $X_t$ directly, and not through its lags: